 The Norton Museum of Art

-The expansion, spurred by a growing population, will connect the museum with the community with more than double the education space.
+The expansion, spurred by a growing population, connects the museum with the community with more than double the educational space and transforms the exterior with a sleek, modern façade.

 Museum within a garden